 If the applicant is seeking funds for mileage, complete all required sections on this form including a description and justification for all mileage.
+Amounts should reflect a 12-month budget period.

 If the applicant does not have an established local travel policy, then the applicant must adhere to federal/state travel policy.
 If local travel policy differs from the federal/state travel policy, please provide or describe the policy in the justification.
 Refer to the following U.S. General Services Administration (GSA) website for the most current travel rates and policies: www.gsa.gov/travel/plan-book/per-diem-rates.